Towards a Taxonomy of Software Log Smells: Study Design

+To complete the process, we additionally used a fourth category called ``Something else'' that caught all issues not related to log smells.
+We acknowledge that the logging issues could have been categorized also in a different way, as previous research already shows~\citep{gu_logging_2023}.

-First, we slightly refined the issues using open coding and the experience gained from the open card sort conducted in step~1.
+Before going to step 2, we slightly refined the issues using open coding and the experience gained from the open card sort.
 In step~2, we used similar methods as in step~1.
-We updated the descriptions of the issues when needed and categorized the issues in the categories defined in step~1 using a \textit{closed card} sort.
+We categorized the issues into the four categories defined in step~1 using a \textit{closed card} sort.
 Unlike an open card sort, a closed card sort begins with a pre-defined set of categories.
-All authors did the sort and it was conducted similarly as in step~1.
-The closed card sort resulted in three different classifications of the issues.
-Therefore, the authors discussed the differences to obtain a consensus.
-This process was iterative, including further refining the issues and their definitions; and this loop was repeated until the authors reached full agreement.
-The refinement of issues consisted of combining, renaming, and reorganizing the issues, as well as adding proper descriptions and reasoning why an issue is problematic.
-During this process we recorded also the facets (i.e. ways an issue can present itself) for the formed logging issues.
+All authors did the sort, and it was conducted in a similar way as in step~1.
+The closed card sort resulted in three different classifications of the issues; therefore, the authors discussed the differences to obtain a consensus.
+This process was iterative, involving further refining the issues and their definitions, and this loop was repeated until the authors reached full agreement.
+The refinement of issues consisted of combining, renaming, and reorganizing the issues, as well as adding proper descriptions and reasoning about why an issue is problematic.
+During this process, we also recorded the facets (i.e., ways an issue can present itself) for the formed logging issues.
 For example, ``access control'' and ``finding log files'' were merged into ``log file management''.
-The output of step~2 was the final definitions of the logging issues and their categorization.
+The result of step~2 was the definition of 18 high-level logging issues which were categorized as log smells, their causes, or consequences.
+Additionally, we identified seven issues related to other aspects of logging, which are briefly described in the replication package.
+We include the card sort results for steps 1 and 2 for all authors in the replication package; however, we did not document the reasoning that emerged during the discussions.

-The data analysis for RQ2 and RQ3 was similar.
-In RQ2, we identified the tools detecting logging issues, while in RQ3 we focused on tools providing a solution for them.
-The distinction between the two was made by investigating the output of the tools.
-If the tool only highlighted an issue, for example, by providing a location in the code, it was considered a detection tool.
-Solution tools were required to suggest changes or automatically fix issues, such as changing the logging level of a certain log line from error to warning.
-We analyzed the tools with respect to the log smells defined in the answer to RQ1 to see which smells would be detected or solved.
-Further, to better understand the aspects covered by the log smells, we mapped the tools to the specific facets of the smells they detected or solved.
+In RQ2, we identified tools that provide solutions for the log smells detected in RQ1.
+We focused on tools that either suggest modifications or automatically fix issues, such as adjusting the logging level of a log statement from error to warning.
+We analyzed these tools with respect to the log smells defined in RQ1 to determine which smells currently have tool support.
+Furthermore, to better understand which aspects of the smells are addressed, we mapped each tool to the specific facets of the corresponding log smells that it targets.